 Starting with CentOS 8, the Nginx package is available in the default CentOS repositories.
 Hence there is no need to import any 3rd party repository.
 Simple execute the following command on your CentOS terminal.

-During the installation, Nginx creates firewalld service files with predefined rules for allowing access to HTTP (80
+During the installation, Nginx creates firewalld service files with predefined rules for allowing access to HTTP (80) and HTTPS (443) ports.

 Use the following commands to open the necessary ports permanently: